meltyourface/blank/posts/Self-awareness/Guided-Visualization-Connecting-with-Spirit-Guides/index.md

 ## Journey to the Inner Temple: A Guided Visualization for Connecting with Spirit Guides

-Duration: 45 minutes
+**Duration**: 45 minutes

-Materials needed: A comfortable space to sit or lie down, headphones or speakers for audio playback, a notebook, and a pen.
+**Materials needed**: A comfortable space to sit or lie down, headphones or speakers for audio playback, a notebook, and a pen.

 Introduction: